Lexie-s/Lexie-s/README.md

 **Key findings:**
 - PM2.5 pollution in Oregon has become more intense in recent years even as total exceedance day counts fluctuated
-- Klamath, Jackson, and Lane counties show the highest exposure risk when normalized by monitoring station count
+- Klamath County averaged 6.4 unhealthy days per year, which was more than three times higher than the next most impacted counties.
+Southern Oregon counties consistently show the highest exposure risk, driven by geography, wildfire proximity, and winter temperature inversions
 - Winter wood smoke inversions in valley communities account for more total unhealthy days than wildfire season when measured across the full 24-year period
 - April and May had zero unhealthy air days across the entire dataset, spring is Oregon's cleanest season **Tools:** Python, MySQL, Power BI, SQL